plausible/docs/docs/metrics-definitions.md

 ## Views per visit (or Pages / Session)

-Views per visit (also known as Pages per session) shows the the average number of pageviews per visit.
+Views per visit (also known as Pages per session) shows the average number of pageviews per visit.
 Repeated views of a single page are included too.

 ## Visit Duration